habedi/cogitator/benches/README.md

 ## Performance Metric

 Accuracy is the primary metric reported by the `evaluate.py` script.
 It is defined as the percentage of correctly answered questions out of the total number of successfully extracted answers for a given CoT strategy.

-Failed extractions are reported separately.
+> [!NOTE]
+> This definition means accuracy reflects performance *only* on runs where the final answer could be successfully extracted.
+> Runs resulting in extraction errors (e.g., the extractor fails to find an answer in the raw output) are excluded from the
+> accuracy calculation, which is important when comparing strategies with different extraction success rates.

 ## Datasets